Istanbulkart: Types and usage

-The Istanbulkart is valid for boarding buses, funiculars, LRT, subway, commuter trains, ferryboats and trams operated by the Metropolitan Municipality and private companies.
+The Istanbulkart is valid for boarding buses, funiculars, İstanbul LRT, Istanbul Metro, Marmaray (commuter trains), İDO (public ferries), and trams operated by the Metropolitan Municipality and private companies.
 Cash payment on these transport systems is not possible.
-Reduced fees are applicable for up to five transfers within two hours to other vehicles on the transportation network.

 There are four different types of the Istanbulkart, one ordinary and three special.
 The special cards are issued upon the holder's legal eligibility, and are therefore personalized: